SAP-samples/teched2023-AD266/exercises/ex3/README.md

 We'll make use of the API class to obtain the list of available events and select the event we are interested in.

-- [ ] Implement the code using the `EventRegistrationApi` class to get a list of events from the remote service.
+- [ ] 🔨Implement the code using the `EventRegistrationApi` class to get a list of events from the remote service.
 Add your code to the `getTechEdEvent` method inside the `EventRegistrationApi` class.
-- [ ] Filter the list and return only the single event named `"TechEd 2023"`.
+- [ ] 🔨Filter the list and return only the single event named `"TechEd 2023"`.

 <details> <summary>Click here to view the solution.</summary>